 Another must-see in Manhattan is the Madame Tussauds Museum, especially 11 Things To Do With Kids in NYC as they will have a blast in what is considered the best wax museum in the world.

 Located in Times Square, it opened its doors in 2000 to realistically portray celebrities from all fields (film, music, television, sports, politics, etc.) and the public can interact with these wax figures in the mounted scenographies.

 Why I liked Madame Tussauds

-Everything is prepared at Madame Tussauds to have a great time.What to see at Madame Tussauds in New York?
+Everything is set up at Madame Tussauds for a hilarious time.What to see at Madame Tussauds New York?
 There are special shows like King Kong (where you will face an imposing animatronic of this legendary and ferocious ape), Marvel 4D Experience (an entertaining interactive activity with superheroes like the Hulk, Captain America, Thor or Iron Man) or Ghostbusters (where you can catch your own ghost).